Tokenomic-org/learn/_posts/2024-12-12-smart-contract-security-best-practices.md

 ---
 layout: post
 title: Smart Contract Security Best Practices
 description: Smart contracts, self-executing programs on blockchain networks such as Ethereum, automate transactions based on predefined rules encoded within them.
 Their immutability, a core feature, ensures that once deployed, they cannot be altered, which enhances security but also amplifies the impact of any vulnerabilities.
-Given the significant financial stakes, with estimates suggesting over $1 billion in cryptocurrency losses due to attacks and vulnerabilities ([Smart contract benefits and best practices for security | TechTarget](https://www.techtarget.com/searchsecurity/tip/Smart-contract-benefits-and-best-practices-for-security)), ensuring their security is paramount.
-This note explores common vulnerabilities and best practices for secure smart contract development, drawing from various authoritative sources to provide a thorough understanding as of March 28, 2025.
 date: 2024-12-12 15:01:35 +0300
 author: admin
 image: '/images/cyber_security_crypto.png'